List of DC Comics characters: D: Kara Danvers

+Linda Danvers

 Damien Darhk

-Damien Darhk is a fictional character appearing in American comic books published by DC Comics.
+Damien Darhk is a character appearing in American comic books published by DC Comics.

 Damien Darhk is an elusive and dangerous criminal mastermind and enemy of the Teen Titans.
 He makes his first appearance in Titans #1 (March 1999).
-Claiming to be a major player in the American underworld and implying he has an army at his disposal, Darhk is shown to be well-established and well-connected despite being in his early 20s and has remained untouchable by the FBI and the CIA.
+Claiming to be a major player in the American underworld and implying he has an army at his disposal, Darhk is shown to be well-established and well-connected and has remained untouchable by the FBI and the CIA.

-He appears to have some connection to the crime syndicate the H.I.V.E. and has access to unique high-tech equipment unknown to any organization.
-Darhk uses trickery and forgotten science to make his followers and the public believe he has mystical or magical powers, but is later proven to be a fraud.
-Darhk is also a Wi-Fi genius, able to stay in touch with anyone by the very latest forms of mass communication.
-During an altercation with the Titans, Darhk was shot to death by Vandal Savage.
-Thanks to Adeline Kane, he survived.
+He appears to have some connection to the crime syndicate H.I.V.E. and has access to unique high-tech equipment unknown to any organization.
+Darhk uses trickery and forgotten science to make his followers and the public believe he has magical powers, but is later proven to be a fraud.